MicrosoftDocs/fabric-docs/docs/get-started/direct-lake-overview.md

 ## When should you use Direct Lake storage mode?

-The primary use case for a Direct Lake storage mode is typically for IT-driven analytics projects that leverage lake-centric architectures.
+The primary use case for a Direct Lake storage mode is typically for IT-driven analytics projects that use lake-centric architectures.
 In this scenario, you have—or expect to accumulate—large volumes of data in OneLake.
 The fast loading of that data into memory, frequent and fast refresh operations, efficient use of capacity resources, and fast query performance are all important for this use case.

 > [!NOTE]
 > Import and DirectQuery semantic models are still relevant in Fabric, and they're the right choice of semantic model for some scenarios.
 For example, Import storage mode often works well for a self-service analyst who needs the freedom and agility to act quickly, and without dependency on IT to add new data elements.
 >
 > Also, [OneLake integration](/power-bi/enterprise/onelake-integration-overview) automatically writes data for tables in Import storage mode to [Delta tables](/azure/databricks/introduction/delta-comparison) in OneLake without involving any migration effort.
 By using this option, you can realize many of the benefits of Fabric that are made available to Import semantic model users, such as integration with lakehouses through shortcuts, SQL queries, notebooks, and more.
 We recommend that you consider this option as a quick way to reap the benefits of Fabric without necessarily or immediately re-designing your existing data warehouse and/or analytics system.

 Direct Lake storage mode is also suitable for minimizing data latency to quickly make data available to business users.
-If your Delta tables are modified intermittently (and assuming you've already done data preparation in the data lake), you can depend on [automatic updates](#automatic-updates) to reframe in response to those modifications.
-In this case, queries sent to the semantic model will return the latest data.
+If your Delta tables are modified intermittently (and assuming you already did data preparation in the data lake), you can depend on [automatic updates](#automatic-updates) to reframe in response to those modifications.
+In this case, queries sent to the semantic model return the latest data.
 This capability works well in partnership with the [automatic page refresh](/power-bi/create-reports/desktop-automatic-page-refresh) feature of Power BI reports.

 Keep in mind that Direct Lake depends on data preparation being done in the data lake.
 Data preparation can be done by using various tools, such as Spark jobs for Fabric lakehouses, T-SQL DML statements for Fabric warehouses, dataflows, pipelines, and others.
 This approach helps ensure data preparation logic is performed as low as possible in the architecture to maximize reusability.
-However, if the semantic model author doesn't have the ability to modify the source item, for example, in the case of a self-service analyst who might not have write permissions on a lakehouse that is managed by IT, then Import storage mode might be a better choice.
+However, if the semantic model author doesn't have the ability to modify the source item, for example, if a self-service analyst doesn't have write permissions on a lakehouse that is managed by IT, then Import storage mode might be a better choice.
 That's because it supports data preparation by using Power Query, which is defined as part of semantic model.

 Be sure to factor in your current [Fabric capacity license](../enterprise/licenses.md#capacity) and the [Fabric capacity guardrails](#fabric-capacity-guardrails-and-limitations) when you consider Direct Lake storage mode.
 Also, factor in the [considerations and limitations](#considerations-and-limitations), which are described later in this article.